ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-14

+- update MDK to support scoped output
+- add `target` scope to all DEK states and to landing state
+- fix some bugs in MDK related to ConvertibleExpressions
+- implement global forward declarations into MTL/MDK
+- start working on ImageRepro helper spawn/states

 ### 2025-08-13

 - Initial commit, pull in system files from the previous Creirwy